webpwnized/cryptography/README.md

-    -c, --show-count      Show count for each byte of input -p, --show-percent    Show percent representation for each byte of input -m, --show-histogram  Show histogram for each byte of input -a, --show-ascii      Show ascii representation for each byte of input -all, --show-all      Show statistics, count, ascii, percent represenation, histogram for each byte of input and Shannon entropy for input.
+    -c, --show-count      Show count for each byte of input -p, --show-percent    Show percent representation for each byte of input -m, --show-histogram  Show histogram for each byte of input -a, --show-ascii      Show ASCII representation for each byte of input -all, --show-all      Show statistics, count, ASCII, percent represenation, histogram for each byte of input and Shannon entropy for input.
 Does NOT include index of coincidence.
 Equivalent to -cpmae -mean -median -mode -variance -stddev.

 **Optional Statistics Options:**